Furby

 In 2023, which marks the Furby brand's 25th anniversary, Hasbro reintroduced Furby.
 The new generation of the iconic toy has several new features, including five voice-activated modes, 600 phrases, and a more compact body with a new hairstyle and two fur colors, purple and coral.
 According to Hasbro, the new Furby "does not connect to the Internet" and includes an off switch.
 The retail price is $70.

-A fluffy white owl-like toy with large purple eyes, a yellow beak, pointy ears and a white fluff on top of its head.
+Furby is a fluffy white owl-like toy with large purple eyes, a yellow beak, pointy ears and a white fluff on top of its head.

 The original Furby.
 Photo: Hasbro